 We seek to mitigate a substantial portion of the gas purchase exposure for our cogeneration plants by selling excess electricity from our cogeneration operations to third parties at prices linked to the price of natural gas.
 Aside from the impact gas prices have on electricity prices, these sales are generally higher in the summer months as they include seasonal capacity amounts.
-Gas prices declined in the first quarter of 2024 compared to the fourth quarter of 2023.
+Gas prices declined in the second quarter of 2024 compared to the first quarter of 2024.
 The natural gas futures indicate that prices will rise toward the end of 2024 and into 2025.
+Our hedging strategy coupled with our midstream access to gas from the Rockies helps us mitigate the impact of high natural gas prices on our cost structure.

 Our earnings are also affected by the performance of our cogeneration facilities.
 These cogeneration facilities generate both electricity and steam for our properties and electricity for off-lease sales.
-While a portion of the electric output of our cogeneration facilities is utilized within our production facilities to reduce operating expenses, we also sell electricity produced by two of our cogeneration facilities under long-term contracts with terms ending in December 2024 and November 2026.
+While a portion of the electric output of our cogeneration facilities is utilized within our production facilities to reduce operating expenses, we also sell electricity produced by two of our cogeneration facilities under long-term contracts with terms ending in December 2025 and November 2026.
 The most significant input and cost of the cogeneration facilities is natural gas.